dompy/chatgpt-med-sidebar-extension/README.md

-# ChatGPT Sidebar Extension
+# ChatGPT Med Sidebar

-This is a Chrome extension that allows you to select text on any website and open a floating ChatGPT assistant, which:

-- 🧠 Explains the selected term or sentence in a compact overlay
-- 💬 Lets you chat further in a floating iframe
-- 🤖 Generates smart follow-up questions based on context
-- 🩺 Is optimized for clinical and medical professionals (precise, technical answers)
+A Chrome extension for clinicians and medical professionals that explains selected terms using ChatGPT – directly on any website.

 ---

+## 🩺 What it does

+- 💬 Explains selected words or sentences with a short, professional GPT-3.5 response
+- 🧠 Chat continues in a compact overlay window with full history
+- 🔄 Suggests dynamic, relevant follow-up questions (auto-generated)
+- 🖥️ Clean UI based on ChatGPT design, optimized for quick clinical reading

+---

 ## 💻 Features

-- Context-aware GPT-3.5 chat in a sidebar overlay
-- Professional-level responses for medical users
+- Medical context-aware explanations
-- Automatically generates follow-up question buttons
+- Smart follow-up buttons
-- Chat history shown inline (user/assistant layout)
+- User/assistant chat bubbles with alignment
-- Clean design with floating UI and full keyboard input
+- Input field + send button with keyboard support
+- Modern GPT-style colors and fonts
-- Uses your own `sk-proj-...` API key and project ID via `options.html`
+- Local API key + project ID handling via settings page

 ---

+## 🚀 How to use

+1. Load the extension via `chrome://extensions` (Developer mode → "Load unpacked")
+2. Go to any webpage
+3. Select a term → 💬 “Explain” button appears
+4. Click to open sidebar chat

+> Make sure to set your OpenAI `apiKey` and `projectId` via the options page first.

+---

-## 🔧 Setup
+## 🛠 Setup

-1. Clone or download this repo
+1. Clone or download this repository
-2. Open `chrome://extensions`
+2. Open Chrome and go to `chrome://extensions`
-3. Enable **Developer mode**
+3. Enable Developer Mode
-4. Click **"Load unpacked"**, select this folder
+4. Click "Load unpacked" → select this folder
-5. Click the puzzle icon → pin the extension

-Then:
-- Visit any website
-- Select text → 💬 button appears → click it
-- ChatGPT iframe opens at the bottom right
+5. Configure your API key under Extension Options

 ---